 But will you feel any different?
 Hopefully, yes—and perhaps in more ways than one.
 A small-scale study in China found that air purifiers reduced fine particulate matter in the air (dust, pollen, dander) and improved participants’ blood pressure levels and lung function.

 If you’re not feeling a positive effect on your allergy symptoms after using an air purifier for a month or two, you might want to reevaluate its placement in the room (maybe moving it closer to your bed or couch or further away from a door or window).
 If you notice an improvement at first only to have it wane, remember to check the filter to see if it needs to be changed.

 An air purifier won’t eliminate mold or the issues mold can cause to your health and your home.

-Some people are allergic to household mold (often caused by water damage inside the home), with some symptoms similar to those of seasonal, dust, and animal dander allergies.
+Some people are allergic to household mold (often caused by water damage inside the home), with some symptoms similar to those triggered by seasonal, dust, and animal dander allergies.
 Unfortunately, air purifiers aren’t designed to remove mold, nor can the devices eliminate the musty odors associated with mold.
-To solve the problem, investigate and repair the source of any water damage and then contact a mold remediation service, professionals that use antimicrobial agents to remove mold.
+To solve the problem, investigate and repair the source of any water damage and then contact a mold remediation service.
+These professionals use antimicrobial agents to remove mold.

 Severe allergy or asthma sufferers should consider an air purifier.